 A collection of small decisions

 We approach land stewardship one decision at a time, thinking about how what we do—and don’t do—on the Highstead landscape affects ecological diversity and the quality and availability of natural resources on our property, and beyond its borders.
 By maintaining a broad range of plant species, we’re able to show examples of the many plants that thrive in our local environment.
 We also leave dead trees standing to provide insects, woodpeckers, and other creatures with nesting sites.
 These are just a couple of examples of the many small decisions that come together to steward our land in a way that fits our values and ensures that the managed landscape is integrated with the surrounding untouched landscape.
 Learn more about the Highstead landscape,

 The seeds of stewardship

-Before Highstead was formed, the Dudleys were committed to maintaining the natural integrity of their parcel of land in Redding.
-Once established, Highstead became a vehicle for them to care for their land in an even more focused and intentional way.
+Before Highstead was formed, the Dudleys were committed to maintaining the natural integrity of their land in Redding.
+Once established, Highstead became a place to learn about the land, enjoy its beauty, and practice care for their land in an even more focused and intentional way.
 Read about the history of Highstead.